 1. Drought

 Since the 1980s, droughts have been the second-most costly weather/climate disaster in the United States, generating an average $9.4 billion loss per event (NCEI NOAA).
 California and much of the western United States are arid regions, historically prone to drought (Bolinger 2019).
-The 2012–2016 California drought, driven primarily by record high temperatures and less than normal precipitation, was by some measures the state’s most extreme drought of the past century with the 2014 peak the driest period over the last 1200 years (Griffin & Anchukitis 2014).
-The drought caused a shocking widespread mortality event of 48.9% of the state’s trees across 102 million acres of forests in 2014–2017 in the central and southern Sierra Nevadas, which may lead to forest type conversion of even a long-term shift to grassland (Fettig et al. 2019).
+The 2012–2016 California drought, driven primarily by record high temperatures and less than normal precipitation, was by some measures the state’s most extreme drought of the past century with the 2014 peak being the driest period over the last 1,200 years (Griffin & Anchukitis 2014).
+The drought caused a widespread mortality event of 48.9% of the state’s trees across 102 million acres of forests in 2014-2017 in the central and southern Sierra Nevadas, which may lead to forest type conversion or even a long-term shift to grassland (Fettig et al. 2019).